Extremality in semidistributive lattices: Background

 \subsection{Shellability}

 We refer the reader to the papers of A. Björner and M. Wachs \cite{bjorner1983lexicographically,bjorner1996shellable,bjorner1997shellable} for details related to the following topological notions.
-The \defn{order complex} $\Delta(P)$ of a poset $P$ is the simplicial complex on vertex set $P$ whose faces are the chains of $P$.
+The \emph{order complex} $\Delta(P)$ of a poset $P$ is the simplicial complex on vertex set $P$ whose faces are the chains of $P$.
 Thus the facets of $\Delta(L)$ are the maximal chains of $L$.
 The \emph{dimension} of a face $F$ is $\dim(F):=|F|-1$.
-We denote by $<F>:=\{G \subseteq \Delta(L)\mid G\subseteq F\}$ the simplex generated by $F$.
-A simplicial complex is \defn{shellable} if there exists a linear order of its facets $F_1,F_2,\dots,F_k$ such that for any $1\leq j<k$, the complex
+For any face $F$ of a simplicial complex, we denote by $\langle F \rangle:=\{G \mid G\subseteq F\}$ the subcomplex generated by $F$.
+A simplicial complex is \emph{shellable} if there exists a linear order of its facets $F_1,F_2,\dots,F_k$ such that for any $1\leq j<k$, the complex